rshecon/Henriques-Sadorsky-2008-Extension/readme.md

 - financial markets;
 - the global energy transition.

-The purpose of this project is not to force the updated data to reproduce the original results.

-Instead, the objective is to **reproduce the original methodology as closely as possible, identify where the updated data produce different results, and understand those differences.**
+The objective is to **reproduce the original methodology as closely as possible, identify where the updated data produce different results, and understand those differences.**

 ---